EASC Undergraduate Course Descriptions

 EASC 310-3 Paleontology

 Principles of classification, morphology and development of the major groups of animals and plants in the geological record; the paleoecologic significance of fossils.
 Students with credit for EASC 203 or EASC 310 may not take this course for further credit.
-Prerequisite: EASC 102 or 210.
+Prerequisite: EASC 210.
 Recommended: BISC 102.
 All with a grade of C- or better.
 Writing.

 EASC 311-3 Metamorphic Petrology